guardianproject/info/content/_index.md

 <a href="https://cleaninsights.org"><img src="projects/cleaninsights.jpg" class="caseimage"/></a>

-[Clean Insights](https://cleaninsights.org) gives developers a way to plug into a secure, private measurement platform.
+<a href="https://cleaninsights.org">Clean Insights</a> gives product teams and developers a way to plug into a secure, private measurement platform.
 It is focused on assisting in answering key questions about app usage patterns, and not on enabling invasive surveillance of all user habits.
 It has been adopted by leading privacy-focused companies, such as <a href="https://mailvelope.com">Mailvelope</a>.
 </div>
 <div style="clear:both;"></div>